Logo

 Retailers and Brands

-In order to use our sustainable cashmere and labelling, retailers and brands must first conclude a licence agreement for The Good Cashmere Standard (GCS) with ATAKORA.
-Retailers and brands are required to pay a partnership fee for their membership as well as a volume-related licence fee that is based on the amount of textiles they wish to label with The Good Cashmere Standard.
-To create even more transparency throughout the textile supply chain, retailers and brands can request DNA-marking of The Good Cashmere wool for authentication purposes.
+In order to use the GCS verified cashmere and corresponding labelling, retailers and brands must first conclude a licensing agreement for The Good Cashmere Standard (GCS) with ATAKORA, the marketing company of the AbTF.
+Retailers and brands are required to pay a partnership fee for their membership as well as a volume-related licensing fee that is based on the amount of sustainable cashmere sourced in accordance with The Good Cashmere Standard.

 Drive the change